 A complete lunch kit, made of fresh ingredients: corn, green beans, tomatoes, lettuce and red onion, served with grilled chicken breast and creamy buttermilk salad dressing that will add a tangy kick to it.
 It’s packed with nutrients and has a high water content, so this crisp salad will help you feel full for a longer period of time than many other salads out there.

 How to Make Garden Fresh Salad with Grilled Chicken and Buttermilk Dressing:

-In a salad bowl, mix lettuce, green beans, tomatoes, corn and red onion.
+- In a salad bowl or large platter, mix chopped lettuce, green beans, tomatoes, corn, and red onion.
 Add the chopped grilled chicken breast into the salad and drizzle with buttermilk dill dressing.

 - Use less or more ingredients according to your liking.